oscal-compass/compliance-trestle/README.md

 ## Important Note:

-The current version of trestle supports NIST OSCAL 1.0.2 and beyond.
+The current version of trestle supports NIST OSCAL 1.0.2.
 There as a breaking change in OSCAL moving from version 1.0.0 to 1.0.2 mainly due to `prop` becoming `props` in AssessmentResults.
 As a result, the current development path of trestle requires OSCAL 1.0.2, but for those who require OSCAL 1.0.0 please use trestle version 0.37.x.
 That version is stable but will not have any features added, and we encourage users to move to OSCAL 1.0.2 and trestle 1.0.0.

-OSCAL version 1.0.0 files are still handled but any AssessmentResults must conform to the OSCAL 1.0.2 version with props instead of prop.
+OSCAL version 1.0.0 files are still handled on import but any AssessmentResults must conform to the OSCAL 1.0.2 schema, with props instead of prop.
+And all files created by trestle will be output as OSCAL version 1.0.2.

 ## Why Trestle